dirac-institute/lsstspark/README.md

+# Archived
+As of May 31 2023 this repository has been archived and is considered obsolete.
+The underlying Vera C. Rubin Science Pipelines, Data Butler and other Middleware components evolved past compatibility with this repository.
+For better solutions to the problem of scaling the Rubin Science Pipelines in the cloud see [DMTN-137](https://dmtn-137.lsst.io/) and [RubinAWS](https://github.com/astronomy-commons/RubinAWS).

 # Project Placeholder

 This repository is part of a project researching the benefits and issues related to running astronomical image analysis pipelines using cloud services.
 This particular repository contains a pipeline showcasing the required modifications to the Large Synoptic Sky Survey Telescope image analysis software required for it to be run on Amazon Web Services (AWS) using Spark.